 The Core Curriculum

 Core curriculum requirements in writing, mathematics, and languages include the development of fundamental intellectual skills that are not only immediately useful in helping students meet the requirements of general education courses but that also equip them with basic competencies.
-It is presumed that all undergraduates enter the university with adequate computer skills.
-Short courses and workshops are available to students who want to improve their computer skills.
+Courses in the general curriculum are distributed among intellectual categories to guarantee that each student has an understanding and an appreciation of several kinds of knowledge in addition to the knowledge acquired in the major and minor.

 The General Curriculum

 Because the development of knowledge involves collaboration with the past and engagement with the present, the general curriculum is structured to encourage this collaboration and engagement.
-It is divided into three blocks:
+It is divided into four quads:

 The general curriculum’s intent is to lead students to a breadth of knowledge and intellectual rigor rooted in the academic disciplines.
 Reflecting the university’s commitment to writing through the curriculum, courses in the general curriculum typically require significant amounts of writing.
 These courses also emphasize original texts, wherever appropriate, as well as current scholarship.